NCAR/tiegcm/doc/userguide/glossary.rst

      Selected validation runs made with each release of the model.
 These runs can be made using Python code in the :term:`tgcmrun/` directory.

+   benchmarks/
+     Directory in the model root directory containing shell scripts that call :term:`tgcmrun/` for making benchmark runs, some utility scripts, and a subdirectory postproc/ containing scripts that do post-processing on benchmark results.
+See :ref:`Benchmark Runs <benchmarks>` for more information.
+     Benchmark results (plots) for version |tgcm_version| are available here:
+     :base_url:`Release Benchmarks Results <release/html/benchmarks.html>`

    continuation run
      A continuation run continues from the last output history of the previous run.
      That history (:ref:`START <START>` time) must be on the first :ref:`OUTPUT <OUTPUT>` file
      provided by the namelist input file.
 A continuation run must not specify a :ref:`SOURCE <SOURCE>` file or :ref:`SOURCE_START <SOURCE_START>` time.

-   datadir
-     The directory containing start-up and other input data files required for running the model.
-This should be on a large temporary disk.
-A minimal set of datadir files are available via :ref:`download <download>`.
-The datadir is sometimes referred to by the :term:`TGCMDATA` environment variable.
-     See also :ref:`job script shell variable <jobscript>`.
+     See also :ref:`Continuation Run <continuation_run>`

    diagnostic fields
      A list of diagnostic fields are available to be saved on secondary history files.
      See section :ref:`Saving Diagnostic Fields <diagnostics>`.

+   datadir
+     Directory containing startup history and data files necessary for running the model.
+     This is specified with the :term:`tgcmdata` shell variable in the :term:`job script`.

    doc/
      Subdirectory under the :term:`modeldir` containing documentation, e.g., the